En Route Kruger National Park

 Kruger 1st Stop – Pafuri River Camp

-- Pafuri River Camp lies on the border of Kruger next to Punda Maria gate.
+- Pafuri River Camp lies on the border of Kruger next to Pafuri gate.

 - The road to the camp is a bumpy stone road along the Kruger fence.